Five questions to ask before hiring your builder

 Ask what else they have on at the moment and try to get an idea of the type of projects they like working on.
 Are they working on bigger projects and yours would be considerably smaller?
 If so, they are unlikely to give your project the attention it needs as it won’t be their priority.

-Question three to ask your builder: How is their team set up?
+Question three: How is their team set up?

 Try to determine who you can expect to be working on your project.
 Questions to ask here include: Who will you deal with on a day to day basis?
 Will there be a foreman or is your builder the main man?
 Do they employ tradespeople themselves (roofers, plumbers, electricians) or use sub-contractors?
 Will your builder be working on more than one project at a time?